uvacobi/scribe/20-dimensionalityReduction.md

 ### Intuition

-Given a number of samples, we want to reduce the dimensionality of the feature set by maximizing the explained variance of each principal component when our given sample data is projected onto a space orthogonal to the previous principal component's vector space.
+Given a number of samples, we want to reduce the dimensionality of the feature set.
+We find directions that constitute an orthonormal basis in which different individual dimensions of the data are linearly uncorrelated.
+Principal component analysis (PCA) is the process of computing the principal components and using them to perform a change of basis on the data, sometimes using only the first few principal components and ignoring the rest.

 ### Mathematical Basis